afrozk05/afroz-kazi-java-test/store-application/README.md

 - Maven

 ### Installation
+1. Github link for application https://github.com/afrozk05/afroz-kazi-java-test/tree/main/store-application

-1. Clone the repository:
+2. Clone the repository:
    git clone https://github.com/afrozk05/afroz-kazi-java-test.git
    cd afroz-kazi-java-test

-2. Build the project:
+3. Build the project:
    mvn clean install

-3. Run the application:
+4. Run the application:
    mvn spring-boot:run

-4. Run Tests:
+5. Run Tests:
    mvn test

-5. Approach Taken:
+6. Approach Taken:
    Three entities are defined.
 User, Product and Bill(user, List<Product>).
    Discount calculation logic is such that first total price of product is calculated(price * quantity) , then nonGroceryItemTotal is checked, if it is non zero,